Proper drain cleaning equipment is vital for basic safety and hygiene.

 Where to Dig?

 The camera unit has a transmitter.
 The video technician/plumber will stop the camera at the blockage point.
-Then he will go up to ground level and wave a locating device until the device picks up the transmission signal.
+He will go up to ground level and wave a locating device until the device picks up the transmission signal.
 This allows him to spray a paint spot at the exact point of blockage.
 You will dig the sewer trench here.

-Discount Plumbers is a full-service plumbing company.
+Discount Rooter is a full-service plumbing company.
 We have the knowledge, experience, and state of the art equipment to take care of all your plumbing needs start to finish.
 This ranges from clearing a simple clogged drain to repairing or replacing underground sewer and water lines when necessary.